nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_installation.md

 A global config file will be created the first time you use the ARC Commander in the following folder:
 - Windows: `<YourDriveLetter>:\Users\<Username>\AppData\Roaming\DataPLANT\ArcCommander\`
 - Unix: `~/.config/DataPLANT/ArcCommander/`

-We strongly recommend to read the in-depth guide to the ARC Commander manual on the following pages!

 ### Windows